ssb22/adjuster/README.md

  : Cancels any earlier `--time-estimate` option in Makefile variables etc

 `-0, --single-core`
- : Use only one CPU core even when others are available.
-If this option is not set, multiple cores are used if a 'futures' package is installed or if run under MPI or SCOOP; this currently requires `--checkpoint` + shared filespace, and is used only for some parts of the code.
-Single-core saves on CPU power consumption, but if the computer is set to switch itself off at the end of the run then **total** energy used is generally less if you allow it to run multicore and reach that switchoff sooner.
+ : Use only one CPU core even when others are available on Unix

 `--no-single-core`
  : Cancels any earlier `--single-core` option in Makefile variables etc

-`--debug-multicore`
- : Output extra messages to show how multicore load is being distributed

-`--no-debug-multicore`
- : Cancels any earlier `--debug-multicore` option in Makefile variables etc

 `-p STATUS_PREFIX, `--status-prefix`=STATUS_PREFIX
 `